Fodor's Expert Review Die Henne

-This 100-year-old Kreuzberg stalwart has survived a lot.
+This 100-plus-year-old Kreuzberg stalwart has survived a lot.
 After two world wars, it found itself quite literally with its back against the wall: the Berlin Wall was built right next to the front door, forcing it to close its front-yard beer garden.
-But Die Henne (which means "the hen") has managed to stick around thanks in part to its most famous dish, which is still just about all they serve: crispy, buttermilk fried chicken.
+But Die Henne (it means "the hen") has managed to stick around thanks in part to its most famous dish, which is still just about all it serves: a crispy, half fried chicken.
 The rest of the menu is short: coleslaw, potato salad, a few boulette (meat patty) options, and several beers on tap.
 For "dessert," look to the impressive selection of locally sourced brandies and fruit schnapps.
 The small front-yard beer garden, reopened after the wall came down in 1989, is once again a lovely and lively place to sit in summer.
 Make reservations a few of days in advance.

-Leuschnerdamm 25, Berlin, Berlin, 10999, Germany
+Berlin, Berlin 10999, Germany